medined/cloudformation-templates/README.md

 whole lot of other stuff.
 On 2017-04-11, there were 35 resources created by the stack.

+* app-02-role-readonly-codecommit-ecr-s3-stack - This stack provides an
+instance role that can be used with EC2 instances that need read-only access to CodeCommit, ECR, or S3.
+This is the type of access needed to deploy applications (i.e., not for development)

 ## scripts

 All scripts are located in the `scripts` directory to make them easy to find.